Why Are Public Cell Phone Users So Annoying?

 Public cell phone use has all kinds of possible psychological meanings.
 For some it’s a reflection of a discrepancy between their attitudes and behavior.
 They know that it’s rude and annoying to engage in this behavior, but they rationalize it by believing that it’s necessary due to some special situation that is affecting them.
 In fact, it’s entirely plausible that people need to be on their cell phones and have no choice but to do so while they’re in a public place.

-However, the habitual public cell phone talkers who seem to be egged on by an audience to sound important, busy, and successful may be acting more out of narcissism than out of lack of social awareness.
+However, the habitual public cell phone talkers who seem to want to sound important, busy, and successful may be acting more out of narcissism than out of lack of social awareness.
 They like having the attention, even if it’s negative, of those around them.
 Public cell phone behavior is a form of performance art.

-Now that you know what might be behind public cell phone use, the question becomes why everyone finds it so annoying (even those who engage in it).
-Perhaps you’ve heard the research, now several years old, showing that people find cell phone conversations they overhear to be more distracting than in-person conversations between two or more people.
+Now that we have some ideas about what might be behind public cell phone use, the question becomes why everyone finds it so annoying (even those who engage in it).
+Perhaps you’ve heard about the research, now several years old, showing that people find cell phone conversations they overhear to be more distracting than in-person conversations between two or more people.
 Reported by Cornell University psychologist Lauren Emberson and colleagues (2010), this research suggests that we find public cell phone behavior to be annoying because it’s so intrusive into our consciousness.
 The reasoning goes something like this.
 When you hear a live conversation, you know what everyone is saying because it’s all there for you to hear.
 When you hear a cell phone conversation, you don’t know what the other person is saying, so your ever-curious brain tries to fill in the missing pieces.
-This takes more mental energy than simply hearing both sides of the conversation, leaving less for you to allocate to whatever else you might be doing such as that book you're reading or assignment you're trying to complete.
+This takes more mental energy than simply hearing both sides of the conversation, leaving less for you to allocate to whatever else you might be doing.

 This provides part of the answer to the question of what’s so rude about public cell phone behavior, but clearly not all of it.
 A live conversation can also be distracting if it’s loud enough or if the conversation partners are talking about subject matter that interests you or, on the other hand, that you find stupid and meaningless.
 You may be sitting on the bus while two people behind you swap endless and trivial stories punctuated by loud bursts of laughter or exclamations.
 It’s pretty difficult to tune some overheard in-person conversations out, no matter how hard you try.